SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 the implementation details about the list of transformations.
-Wrapper types like ``JoinedShape`` and ``FlippedShape`` don't matter to the module's users, and they shouldn't be visible to users of this ASCII art module.
+Wrapper types like ``JoinedShape`` and ``FlippedShape`` don't matter to the module's users, and they shouldn't be visible.
 The module's public interface
-is made up of operations like joining and flipping a shape, and those operations return another ``Shape`` value.
+consists of operations like joining and flipping a shape, and those operations return another ``Shape`` value.

 .. _OpaqueTypes_Returning: